Hospice Palliative Care

 - Comfort, dignity and quality of life preceding death are dramatically improved; and

 - All care settings, families, providers, academics, learners, funders and policy makers, have shared ownership of solutions and actions.

-In the LHIN, five Hospice Palliative Care Collaboratives in Oxford, Elgin, Huron Perth, London Middlesex and Grey Bruce locally implement an Integrated Hospice Palliative Care Program.
-Leadership for system change and in support of the collaboratives is provided by the South West LHIN Hospice Palliative Care Leadership Committee.
+Five Hospice Palliative Care Collaboratives in Oxford, Elgin, Huron Perth, London Middlesex and Grey Bruce locally implement an Integrated Hospice Palliative Care Program.

 - Spread hospice palliative care outreach services.

 - Plan and implement integrated hospice palliative care .

 - Develop and implement recommendations for palliative resources in a variety of settings.

 - Take a strategic approach to hospice palliative care education.